npdawson/arrowGB/README.md

-# arrowNES
+# arrowGB
-NES Emulator written in Haskell with arrows
+GameBoy emulator written in Haskell with arrows